 Your gums should begin to return to normal, and there should be no restrictions long term regarding what you can eat.
 By removing the plaque and tartar, your gums should begin to return to good health.
 This means that the swelling you have been experiencing will be reduced, they should return to a healthy pink color, and they will no longer be irritated in general.
 As long as the procedure works as it should, you will not need more invasive gum procedures.
 However, if you have waited a long time and your gums have already started to recede, this may not be enough.
 You may also require a future gum grafting procedure.

-Check out what others are saying about our root scaling services on Yelp: Root Scaling and Planing Tavares
+Check out what others are saying about our root scaling services on Google: Root Scaling and Planing Tavares

 Will I need follow-up procedures?